Adjuvo/senseglove_ros_ws/README.md

 ## ROS-Control for haptics: ###
 - In `hardware_interface/senseglove_hardware_interface/config`, refer to the joints & controllers assigned for each senseglove product.
 - In `senseglove/senseglove_haptics`, there are python scripts for haptic implementation.
 I suggest trying `haptics_node_dynamic.py` in-conjuction with the dynamic_reconfigure in rqt to test the haptics of the device.
-- `NOTE:` For NOVA 2, the vibration feedback on the Index & Thumb tip are disabled.
+- `NOTE:` For NOVA 2, the vibration feedback on the Index & Thumb tip are Enabled.
+The vibration on the palm is disabled.

 ### Using the finger distance node: ###
 The finger distance package is meant to publish the distance between the fingertips through a rosnode as a means to control robotic grippers.
 This package also provides a calibration class that provides a service server.
 The service is easily called from the rqt_service_caller plugin.
 Instructions for the calibration are printed on your terminal.
 This is currently implemented/validated for only the DK1 gloves.